Skip to Main Content

 How much is car insurance?

-According to Bankrate’s extensive research, the average cost of car insurance in the U.S. is $2,278 per year.
-Minimum coverage, on the other hand, has an average annual cost of $621.
-However, car insurance is like a fingerprint: although your circumstances may seem similar, your personalized rating factors will cause your premium to vary from that of friends, family and the national average.
+According to Bankrate’s analysis of annual premiums from Quadrant Information Services, the average cost of car insurance in the U.S. is $2,458 per year.
+Minimum coverage, on the other hand, has an average annual cost of $678.
+However, car insurance rates can be quite different even for similar drivers in the same area.
+Although your circumstances may seem similar, your personalized rating factors mean you may pay a different rate than your friends, family and the national average.
 Still, knowing the average cost of car insurance might give you the information you need to ensure you’re not overpaying for this necessary financial protection

 Key insights from Bankrate's 2024 car insurance cost analysis:

-• USAA, Auto-Owners and Geico offer some of the cheapest full coverage car insurance but are not all available to all drivers.
+• USAA, Auto-Owners and Geico offer some of the cheapest full coverage car insurance but may not be available to all drivers depending on occupation and geography.

 • Men tend to pay more than women for car insurance, on average, since data show they are more likely to engage in riskier driving behaviors.